owaspsamm/sammwise/README.md

 ## Getting Started

+The quickest way to get up and running is to pull down the image from dockerhub using the following commands:
+`docker pull stephenmorgan/owasp-sammwise`
+`docker run -p 3000:3000 stephenmorgan/owasp-sammwise`

-Refer to the Build Options section below for how to setup and run the application.
+Refer to the Build Options section below for how to build and run the application.

-**TODO:** Upload docker container to dockerhub.

 Both the docker and npm options will run the application on port 3000.
 The application can be accessed by navigation to http://localhost:3000 in your browser.